 Dosage Form: tablet

-Each tablet contains 5 or 10 mg (43.8 or 87.6 μmol) Methimazole, an orally administered antithyroid drug.
+Each tablet contains 5 mg or 10 mg (43.8 mcmol or 87.6 mcmol) Methimazole USP, an orally administered antithyroid drug.

-Each tablet also contains lactose monohydrate, magnesium stearate, potato starch and talc.
+Each tablet also contains anhydrous lactose, colloidal silicon dioxide, lactose monohydrate, magnesium stearate, pregelatinized starch (corn) and talc.

 The molecular weight is 114.16, and the molecular formula is C4H6N2S.
 The structural formula is as follows: